MAY 2013 News Flash

 WANTED FUGITIVE

-Lake County Crime Stoppers and the Lake County Sheriff's Office / Warrants Division are seeking your assistance in learning the whereabouts of Ruth E. Evans a Wanted Fugitive.
+Lake County Crime Stoppers and the Lake County Sheriff's Office / Warrants Division are seeking your help in learning the whereabouts of a Frank C. Walsh a Wanted Fugitive.

 If you have any information about this crime or any other felony crime or felony fugitive, contact Crime Stoppers at 847-662-2222.